JuliusJauga/Loan-Calculator-CPP/README.md

 __2024-05-20__ __FINISHED__ Documentations, bug fixes, features, project finished.
 ## Feedback
 `Aurelijus Lukšas` - This project was a valuable learning experience.
 Not only did it lead me to learning more about __C++__ on my own, such as design patterns, multi-file programs, and gaining a better overall understanding of classes, but it also challenged me in many ways.
 Such as reading other people’s **spaghetti code** and learning new technologies used in collaboration with __C++__ (Qt library and software).
 Not only was it a great learning experience, but it was also quite enjoyable.

+`Rokas Baliutavičius` - This project was definitely very benefitial for learning development in c++.
+I feel it's always useful to pick up new skills, so I am glad to have learnt to use QT tools, which did take some time to pick up and get used to.
+It was an enjoyable project to take up and see come to life.